Position fixed income portfolios for yield and ballast through market turbulence and economic uncertainty.

 Looking Ahead

-As we look to the remainder of 2024, questions about Fed policy action, the upcoming U.S. election, and the growth/inflation path will continue to provide both market opportunities and risks.
+As we look to the remainder of 2025, questions about Fed policy action, tariffs and trade, and the growth/inflation path will continue to provide both market opportunities and risks.
 This perspective informs our overall view, leading us to believe investors should pare back credit risk across portfolios while thoughtfully extending duration to help endure periodic volatility.
 Investors should continue seeking incremental yield opportunities but in a defensive posture, maintaining flexibility to react nimbly as market risks and rewards evolve.

 Discover more about: